robjective/PhyyloFly/README.md

 # PhyyloFly
+**Rob Goldman** is coding this for fun

 Phyllotaxis 3dmodel to be used as lighting base for solar garden lighting.
-**Rob Goldman** is coding this for fun
+Written in Python for Blender to create a printable shape.